Skip to content

 See our Colorado Heat Pump Tax Credit page for full eligibility details and how the contractor-claimed credit works.

-• United Power - Up to $2,500 for ducted heat pumps over 2 tons.
+Up to $1,000 for ducted heat pumps over 2 tons.
 Available to United Power members in the northern metro area.
+See our United Power Rebates page.

-The primary federal incentive is HEAR (Home Electrification and Appliance Rebate), which provides up to $8,000 for income-qualified homeowners (at or below 150% AMI).
+The Home Electrification and Appliance Rebate (HEAR) provides up to $8,000 for income-qualified homeowners (at or below 150% AMI).
 HEAR rebates are applied at point of sale as an upfront discount.

 The federal 25C tax credit ended December 31, 2025.
 HEAR is now the sole federal program for residential heat pumps in Colorado.